mgrman/BlazorWith3d/README.md

 | ByteArray         | 49.65 ns | 4.785 ns | 14.109 ns | 43.82 ns |
 | ArrayBufferWriter | 34.29 ns | 0.441 ns |  0.413 ns | 34.28 ns |
 - sadly without chaining source generators, this does not work.
 As none of the types generated can be them MemoryPack compatible (as it uses own source gen)

+- consider dev mode using only Unity's JSON serialization, as that is faster to build (less dlls), also to test switching serialization options
+  - RESOLUTION not gonna do, instead there is option for debugging directly in Unity via websockets